ajpwahqgbi/lightning-tools/channel-analysis/node-recommender/README.md

 * Average cheapest path ppm cost

 ### Low-fee routing diversity
-"Low-fee routing diversity" is the geometric mean of all edge-disjoint maxflows between the root node and each other low-fee reachable LN node, calculated on the unit-capacity low-fee reachable subgraph.
+"Low-fee routing diversity" is the geometric mean of all edge-disjoint maxflows between the root node (i.e. your node) and each other low-fee reachable LN node, calculated on the (unit-capacity) low-fee reachable subgraph.
 In other words:
-1. A reduced LN channel graph is produced, including only nodes which are "low-fee reachable" (i.e. there exists a path in the channel graph from your node to that node with total fees less than a specified maximum) and only edges satisying the restricted fee constraint.
+1. A reduced LN channel graph is produced.
+In this reduced graph, only "low-fee reachable" nodes and channels are included.
+A channel is low-fee reachable if there exists at least one path in the channel graph starting from the root node and traversing that channel, for which the total accumulated base and PPM channel fees are below a specified maximum.
+Similarly, a node is low-fee reachable if at least one of its channels is low-fee reachable.
-2. An isomorphic graph is constructed with unit edge capacities and the [maxflow](https://en.wikipedia.org/wiki/Maximum_flow_problem) from your node to each other node on the Lightning Network is computed.
-This maxflow is a rough metric for the diversity of reasonable paths that exist between your node and the other node.
+2. The [maxflow](https://en.wikipedia.org/wiki/Maximum_flow_problem) on this reduced channel graph from the root node to each other low-fee reachable node is computed, using unit edge capacities.
+This maxflow is a rough metric for the diversity of reasonable paths that exist between the root node and the other node.
 Note that the maxflow here does *not* depend on the size of the channels along the paths or on the actual likelihood of those channels having capacity to route a payment.
 Note also that not all routes in the low-fee reachable subgraph satisfy the low-fee constraint.
-3. Statistics are reported for each potential channel peer about how these maxflows would change:
+3. The geometric mean of these maxflows is computed and reported, along with other statistics about how these maxflows would change:

-* How many new nodes become low-fee reachable if we peer with them
+* How many new nodes become low-fee reachable if we peer with them ("newly reachable")
 * How many nodes see an increased number of low-fee reachable paths ("routability improvements")
-* How many nodes with fewer than 3 existing low-fee reachable paths get more low-fee reachable paths, with an improvement to a node with only 1 existing low-fee reachable path counting for 2 points
+* How many nodes with fewer than 3 existing low-fee reachable paths get more low-fee reachable paths, with an improvement to a node with only 1 existing low-fee reachable path counting for 2 points ("bonus")

-Finally, a geometric mean of the maxflows to each existing low-fee reachable node is reported.
-Higher is better.
+For all of these statistics, higher is better.

 ### Low-fee routing capacity
 TODO - we will run maxflow on the low-fee reachable subgraph with integer capacities.
 Higher is better.